ekinertac/ionic-sass-coffee-jade-classify-seed/README.md

 ------

-The perfect starting point foran Ionic project on steroids
+The modern starting point for an Ionic project with Sass, Jade, CoffeScript and ngClassify support

 ng-classify [documentation](ionic-sass-coffee-jade-classify-seed)